Shayna003/ECSCoursework/readme.txt

 For instance, if on the market, there's 50 staff with good skills, 50 staff with awful skills, after perhaps

 How to run:
+Same as in specification: java EcsSim [configFile] [startingCoins] [yearsToRun]

 Extensions:
+Not implemented yet.

 Coursework feedback:
-For an assignment that tries to teach us the supposed way of doing OOP, I find it annoying that I had had to make things work by breaking OOP.
+For an assignment that tries to teach us the supposed way of doing OOP, I find it slightly annoying that I had had to make things work by breaking OOP.
 I might be the only person who did thorough analysis of the building types and equations using Excel, and realise the chance of staff leaving is way too high, and break the whole system.
-However, things did become more interesting from part 5 and onwards.
+With that said, things got very interesting from part 5 and onwards.